Learn the work

 Living here gives you direct access to a complex, fenced ecosystem.
 You’ll be training right where the action is, surrounded by diverse bushveld habitats and bordering local community lands.
 It’s a setting that allows you to see exactly how conservation management, wildlife protection and community coexistence work in the real world.

-Campus life gives you direct access to the natural environment.
+The base gives you direct access to the natural environment.
 You’ll train in an outdoor classroom surrounded by game, bushveld habitats, and nearby agricultural and community trust lands – an unbeatable setting for learning the ropes of conservation work.

 Karongwe